-3.3.
+4.2.
 Inflation Adjustments

-In order to ensure a meaningful comparison between benefits and costs, it is important that all monetized values used in a BCA be expressed in common terms; however, data obtained for use in BCAs is sometimes expressed in nominal dollars from several different years.
-Nominal dollars reflect the effects of inflation over time, and are sometimes also called current or year of expenditure (YOE) dollars.
-Such values must be converted to real dollars (also referred to as constant dollars), using a common base year, to net out the effects of inflation.
-For FY 2022, USDOT recommends that applicants present all cost and benefit values in 2020 dollars.
+In order to ensure a meaningful comparison between benefits and costs, it is important that all monetized values used in a BCA be expressed in common terms; however, data obtained for use in BCAs is sometimes cases, and to the extent possible, applicants should document how the specific improvements proposed in the application are expected to facilitate the projected development (such as by lowering travel time costs or operating costs) and how this will lead to increased use of the improved transportation facility, as well as the expected timing of those impacts.

+expressed in nominal dollars from several different years.4 Nominal dollars reflect the effects of inflation over time and are sometimes also called current or year of expenditure (YOE) dollars.
+YOE dollars are used for budgeting purpose for projects whose expenditures are expected to occur over multiple years in the future.
+Those values must be converted to real dollars (also referred to as constant dollars), using a common base year5, to net out the effects of inflation prior to use in BCA.
+For FY 2025, USDOT recommends that applicants present all cost and benefit values in 2023 dollars.

-OMB Circular A-94 and OMB Circular A-4 recommend using the Gross Domestic Product (GDP) Deflator as a general method of converting nominal dollars into real dollars.
-The GDP Deflator captures the changes in the value of a dollar over time by considering changes in the prices of all goods and services in the U.S. economy.
-Table A-7 in Appendix A provides values based on this index that could be used to adjust the values of any project costs incurred in prior years to 2020 dollars.
+OMB Circular A-94 recommends using the Gross Domestic Product (GDP) Deflator as a general method of converting nominal dollars into real dollars.
+The GDP Deflator captures the changes in the value of a dollar over time by considering changes in the prices of all goods and services in the U.S. economy.6 Table A-7 in Appendix A provides values based on this index that could be used to adjust the values of any project costs incurred in prior years to 2023 dollars.
 Appendix B also provides a sample calculation for making inflation adjustments.
 If an applicant would like to use another commonly used deflator, such as the Consumer Price Index, the applicant should explicitly indicate that and provide the index values used to make the adjustments.

-3.4.
+4.3.
 Discounting

 After netting out the effects of inflation to express costs and benefits in real dollars, a second, distinct adjustment must be made to account for the time value of money.
-This concept reflects the principle that benefits and costs that occur sooner in time are more highly valued than those that occur in the more distant future, and that there is thus a cost associated with diverting the resources needed for an investment from other productive uses in the future.
+This concept reflects the principle that benefits and costs that occur sooner in time are more highly valued than those that occur in the more distant future.
 This process, known as discounting, will result in future streams of benefits and costs being expressed in the same present value terms.

 In accordance with OMB Circular A-94, applicants to USDOT discretionary grant programs should use a real discount rate (the appropriate discount rate to use on monetized values expressed in real terms, with the effects of inflation removed) of 7 percent per year to discount streams of benefits and costs to their present value in their BCA.

 Applicants should discount each category of benefits and costs separately for each year in the analysis period during which they accrue.
-For FY 2022, USDOT recommends that applicants discount the benefits and costs to 2020 (the same base year recommended above for any inflation adjustments).
-Appendix B provides more information on the formulas that should be used in discounting
+For FY 2025, USDOT recommends that applicants discount the benefits and costs to 2023 (the same base year recommended above for any inflation adjustments) when producing the final present-value estimates of benefits and costs in their BCA.
+Appendix B provides more information on the formulas that should be used in discounting future values to present values and presents a simplified example table.
+The chart below illustrates how the present value of a future dollar is reduced over time due to discounting.

-&lt;sup>4 This is particularly common for project cost data.
-See Section 5.1 below for more discussion of the treatment of project costs in BCA.
+4 This is particularly common for project cost data.
+See Section 6.1 below for more discussion of the treatment of project costs in a BCA.